zoom/videosdk-ui-toolkit-web/README.md

 # Zoom Video SDK UI toolkit

+> **⚠️ Action Required:**
+> We recommend that you upgrade to 2.3.15-1 or above if you use WebRTC video to prevent issues with future Chrome versions.

 The [Zoom Video SDK UI toolkit](https://developers.zoom.us/docs/video-sdk/web/ui-toolkit/) is a prebuilt video chat user interface powered by the Zoom Video SDK.

 ![Zoom Video SDK UI toolkit web](https://github.com/zoom/videosdk-ui-toolkit-web/blob/main/uitoolkitgalleryview.png?raw=true)